-Strathcona County, as a partner with the local Community Drug Strategy Committee, is working with the Alberta Government to support healthy lifestyles for the people we love.
+Strathcona County, as a member of the local Community Drug Strategy Committee, is working with the Alberta Government to support healthy lifestyles for the people we love.
 Opioid use is a global crisis, and is impacting Strathcona County residents, no matter their race, age, income, education or background.
 People from all walks of life are affected.
 Research indicates stigma as one of the main reasons people avoid treatment and support.
 Together with our partners, we are working to break the stigma, by providing information about opioid use, addressing the judgments about people who use drugs, and providing a safe, supportive environment for people to seek help.
-This event is made possible through the Government of Alberta’s Opioid Public Awareness Grants for Communities.

 We created three different characters, David, Max and Natasha, based on real-life experiences of people who have been negatively impacted by opioid use.
 You will be able to choose a character and walk through their journey as that character.
 There will be information to read, listen to, and physically touch and interact with to gain a better understanding of what each character is thinking and feeling .